Religious Studies (MA)

 Religion in modernity

-"Our small-scale MA in Theology and Religious Studies focuses on religion in modernity, including the way religion has been defined – important for the understanding of the West’s attitude to non-Christian religions today – the resistance and acceptance of authority, and changes and transformations due to global encounters.
+"Our small-scale MA in Religious Studies focuses on religion in modernity, including the way religion has been defined – important for the understanding of the West’s attitude to non-Christian religions today – the resistance and acceptance of authority, and changes and transformations due to global encounters.
 The programme offers a complete concept that includes tools and methods for students to apply to today’s religious phenomena."

 Present-day world events